CHMOSE023/Computer-Graphics-Programing-in-Opengl-With-Cplusplus-VS-Cmake/README.md

 ```

 ## warning
-If you are a Windows user, you must change the paths to the resources.
+If you are a Windows user, you may need to change the paths to the ressources in the code.

 Computer Graphics Programming in OpenGl with C++.
 This will build the project and compile all the programs located inside the src folder. more information about the programs can be found in the wiki.